albertoielpo/brastewark/README.md

 ![alt text](https://test.ielpo.net/img/mobile.png)

 ## Info
-The gender is calculated using "gender-detection" library and if the result is "unknown" then I assume arbitrarly then pink and green hair gnomes are female.
+The gender is calculated using "gender-detection" library and if the given result is "unknown" then I assume arbitrarily then pink and green hair gnomes are female.

+I asserted than the json source is always available online...
+It is easily possible to develop a fallback using the last stored version.

 ## Development server